cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

-When an attribute has been added to the profile but its associated enumeration or compound type has not been included in the attribute's definition, the Real-Time Preview flags it with a **red association** drawn from the class that owns the attribute to the enumeration or compound type class.
+When an attribute has been added to the profile but its associated enumeration or compound type has not been included in the attribute's definition, the Profile Real-Time Preview flags it with a **red association** drawn from the class that owns the attribute to the enumeration or compound type class.
 In this example, the `unitSymbol` attribute on `Measurement` has been added to the profile, but the `UnitSymbol` enumeration that is its declared type has not